 My wife and I bought our second house in 2013, when interest rates were similar to what they are today.
 We were still paying off my wife’s student loan debt, so it was important to keep our mortgage payment below $750 per month.
 We ended up securing a $150,000, 30-year mortgage at an interest rate of just 3.5 percent.

 The payment was only $674 per month, and we were ecstatic.

 We wouldn’t have been so lucky had we been shopping for a home loan just 10 years earlier.
 Interest rates were hovering around six percent, which would have put that same mortgage at $899 per month.
 We wouldn’t have been able to buy the home we wanted because it would have been unaffordable.
 The 2.5 percent higher interest rate at that time would have added $225 extra to our payment schedule.
 That’s almost a 33 percent increase.
 In fact, if we wanted to stick to our $750-per-month maximum payment, we could only have taken out a mortgage for roughly $125,000.
 And if we wanted to stick to the $674 mortgage payment we ended up getting, we could only have taken out a mortgage for roughly $112,400.

 To give you an idea of the worst-case scenario, mortgage rates were 18.45 percent in October 1981, according to Freddie Mac.
 My $150,000, 30-year mortgage would have had a monthly payment of $1,931.
 We definitely wouldn’t have bought our home back then!

 What Should You Do With This Information?

 If you want to speed up your home-buying timeline, don’t skimp on your down payment.
 And keep plenty of money in reserve for an emergency fund.
-Instead, kick your savings into high gear by earning extra money at work, doing a side hustle, or picking up a part-time job.
-We did exactly that back in 2013.
+Kick your savings into high gear by earning extra money at work, doing a side hustle, or picking up a part-time job.
+We did exactly that in 2013.
 In fact, my side hustle was so successful that it turned into my full-time career.